veit/jupyter-tutorial/docs/productive/testing/coverage/codecov.rst

     $ codecov -t <repository-upload-token>

+.. _together-with-github-actions:

 … together with GitHub Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A minimal configuration for public repos:
+To do this, you can add the following to your :file:`ci.yml` file, for example:

 .. code-block:: yaml

-    steps:
-      …
+   :emphasize-lines: 3-6

+    - name: "Convert coverage"
+      run: "python -m coverage xml"
     - name: "Upload coverage to Codecov"
-        uses: codecov/codecov-action@v1
+      uses: "codecov/codecov-action@v1"
       with:
         fail_ci_if_error: true

 .. seealso::
    * `Codecov GitHub Action <https://github.com/codecov/codecov-action>`_